 Ruby zoisite is usually shaped into cabochons and beads just like any other opaque gemstone.
 Nevertheless, when faceted, it takes in additional depth and texture to deliver augmented beauty.

 The stone is also widely used as superb material for carving small figurines, ornamental showpieces, and statues.
 This is because it is easy to cut it.
 The stone is usually polished and then used in making ornamental pieces or jewelry.
-Due to the opaque nature, the stone is not that widely utilized in high-end jewelry.
+Due to its opaque nature, the stone is not that widely utilized in high-end jewelry.
 It is often confined to ornamentation pieces and artisan jewelry items.

 Above all, ruby zoisite is admired as an ornamental stone by those who want to experience its metaphysical properties.
 It is common to see it carved into ornate decorative items.
 At times, fine materials are likely to be faceted.
 Ruby zoisite’s beads that are drilled and tumbled are pretty popular.
 Of all, their big oval shapes are famous.

 As this stone is not so hard, it is typically positioned in halo or bezel settings.
-Here, they play the role of a buffer and prevent the stone’s edges from damage.
+Here, they play the role of a buffer and prevent the stone’s edges from being damaged.
 The stone also goes well with other ornaments such as pearl earrings.
 The stone is also used as bookends or small ornamental bowls.

-Where does Ruby Zoisite come from
+Where Does Ruby Zoisite Come From?

 The gemstone occurs in locally metamorphosed crystalline schists formed due to the presence of igneous, metamorphic, and sedimentary rocks that are rich in calcium.
 These rocks are widely present on the rocky ridges of the region surrounding Tanzania’s Mount Kilimanjaro and in the Zambia country of the African sub-continent.